mustaq712/task-man/README.md

-Here's the complete .md file for your Task Management App README:

 ## Task Management App: Get Organized and Efficient!

 This web application helps you conquer your to-do list!
 Create, manage, and prioritize your tasks with ease.
 Perfect for busy individuals or anyone who wants to streamline their workflow.